paulheading/WeMade/_projects/harlem.md

 ---
+code    : 2
+layout  : v2
 title   : Harlem
-layout  : v2
+project : Artwork
 date    : 08/08/2017
-project : Event Artwork
-desc    : Serious produce events ranging from major concerts, festivals and national and international tours
+desc    : Serious produce events ranging from major concerts, festivals and national and international tours visual  :

-visual :
   - svg : barbican/logo
   - jpg : visual
   - jpg : full-width
   - jpg : scroll
   - jpg : laptopbw

-result :
-  - item : Concept work
-  - item : Animations

-include :
+results : [ concepts, animations ]
-  - staff : chloe
+staff   : [ chloe ]
 ---

 We worked with them to re-imagine their print identity for digital use.
 They wanted the identity to better reflect their music.
 It needed to be more fluid and engaging.
 During the process, we recognized 3 NYO mission principles: